giacomelli/giacomelli.github.io/_posts/2017-06-11-GeneticSharp-v1.1.0-binary-chromosomes.md

 Besides these new chromosomes, there is a new mutation: FlipBit, a special mutation to IBinaryChromosome that takes the chosen gene and inverts the bits.

-If want to use the new chromosomes in your project, just get the new GeneticSharp version from Nuget.
+If you want to use the new chromosomes in your project, just get the new GeneticSharp version from Nuget.

 In the next days I will post a tutorial showing how to optimize a very simple function using GeneticSharp and the new FloatingPointChromosome.